ANNOUNCING THE SHAKESPEARE IN LONDON PROGRAM!

 Prof. Michael Dobson

 For full program details, visit the Shakespeare in London Program page.

-Students interested in applying for the first class of the Shakespeare in London Program for Spring 2020 should sign up for our email list to be notified when applications open.
+Students interested in learning more about the Shakespeare in London Program and being notified when dates are announced should sign up for our email list.